 8. Use People in Pictures (But Avoid Stock Photos)

-Besides using them to direct attention, including other people in images on your site is generally a great idea.
+Besides using them to direct attention, including other people in images on your site is generally a good idea.
 Humans like to connect to other people, in real life as well as on the web.
 It’s why, for example, we have about pages on blogs.

 You can see this at work in one case study by Basecamp.
 They managed to increase their conversions by 102.5 percent by changing from a text-based landing page to one with a large photo of a person in the background.